-As is noted above, Crocus has approximately \$64.8 million in cash and equivalents representing a \$0.4 million increase from the previous quarter.
+As is noted above, Crocus has approximately \$66.0 million in cash and equivalents representing a \$1.2 million increase from the previous quarter.
+The increase is due to the sale of a portion of one investment.
 The Receiver is maintaining a conservative investment policy for these funds which consists of investing in government bonds, GIC's and Banker's Acceptances.